spinklerz/Housing_Price_Predictor/README.md

 ### Conclusions
 - Through out the test set, validation set, and training set generally Standard scaling performed better but noticed that compared to Min Max scaling the change in MAE between epochs would be less generally then Standard scaling.
 So using Min max scaling may give more control over loss between epochs.
 - In Conclusion Model 3 performed best while being standardized.
-But the fact Model 3 performed well when standardized suggests we may need more rigours models.
+But the fact Model 3 performed well when standardized suggests we may need more rigorous models.
 But interestingly our Min-Max scaled data for model 3 indicates overfitting.